pingcap/tispark/README.md

 ## Metadata loading
 If you are using spark-shell, you need to manually load schema information as decribed above.

-If you have too many table, you might choose to disable histogram prepare and loading will be faster.
+If you have too many tables, you might choose to disable histogram preparison and loading will be faster.

 ```
 ti.tidbMapDatabase("tpch", autoLoadStatistics = true)